9nee/r/immergrok-changelog.md

 ### Cookies rewritten

 - Did you know we've always had methods exposed in the backend to manage cookies?
 We did.
 Now we even use them!
+- As a matter of fact, we really don't need cookies, we should be using localStorage, I'll see if I get around to it.

 ### Complete refactors

 - No more github417.js, it is now githubLoader.js, hopefully will never have a number again.
 (Name subject to change)
 - Standardized most of the plain JavaScript to JQuery.
-Now we pester tomboysweat to update to JQuery 3.
+Now we pester tomboysweat to update to JQuery 3

 #### Custom Modules folder

 Since I'm moving all single responsibilities to modules, this opens up the posibility of having a menu to pick and choose which modules you want loaded.
 Just the possibility though, it's not implemented.

+- NEW: NeoXaeModules.js (Mostly rewritten!)
 - NEW: Holopeek folder with holoPeek.js
 - NEW: enhancedEmotes.js (WIP)
 - NEW: Custom CSS Injection folder! (read below)
 - NEW: rratButton.js
 - NEW: nndChatModule.js (Disabled, just leftover code moved)
 - NEW: soundpostModule.js (WIP!)
+- NEW: mahjongMode.js (Largely rewritten)

 #### Polkapeek rewrite

-- Changed the name internally to holopeek, fuck you luxes.
+- (reverted) changed the name internally to holopeek, fuck you luxes.
 - NEW: The range sliders will now update live, instead of when you refresh the checkbox.
 - NEW: Reset button now comes with an alert so you don't reset on accident.
 - Holopeek was very tightly tied to (the now rewritten) cookies and riddled with bad code.
 It still is, but a bit less now.